 Called “arguably the best reporter on the most important beat in the world” by WIRED, Rukmini has tracked the rise of ISIS from their encrypted, online chat rooms to their spread across four continents.
-She regularly speaks to terrorists, both in their chat rooms and in jailhouse interviews around the world.
-Slate has said, “From the time ISIS rose to become the most infamous terrorist organization on Earth, no reporter has done more to explain and expose the group than The New York Time's Rukmini Callimachi.”
+Slate has said, “From the time ISIS rose to become the most infamous terrorist organization on Earth, no reporter has done more to explain and expose the group than The New York Times' Rukmini Callimachi.”

-Rukmini takes audiences into the secretive world of ISIS, revealing how the bureaucracy of the Caliphate came to be and how they utilize social media to spread their influence.
-In her presentation, she uses photographs to show both the devastation of ISIS and the ways governments and local communities have begun to rebuild.
+Rukmini takes audiences into the heart of the most pressing issues, revealing the hard details and heart-wrenching stories that bring to life her experiences.
+Her journey into the secretive world of ISIS reveals how the bureaucracy of the Caliphate came to be and how they utilize social media to spread their influence.
+In her presentation, she uses photographs to show both the devastation of ISIS and how governments and local communities have begun to rebuild.

-Rukmini began covering terrorism in 2013, when residents of Timbuktu, Mali led her to buildings that had served as the headquarters of al-Qaeda's local cell.
-On the floor and in overturned cabinets, she found thousands of pages of internal documents, providing insight into the terror group.
-Scouring the nearly 15,000 pages, Rukmini eventually published The ISIS Files, revealing how through brutality and bureaucracy, the Islamic State had stayed in power for so long.
+Rukmini began covering terrorism in 2013, when residents of Timbuktu, Mali led her the headquarters of al-Qaeda's local cell.
+On the floor and in overturned cabinets, she found thousands of documents, providing insight into the terror group.
+She eventually published The ISIS Files, revealing how through brutality and bureaucracy, the Islamic State had stayed in power for so long.
 She was also the first to show the extent to which ISIS was using religion to justify the systematic rape of women from the Yazidi minority, resulting in the International Center for Journalists awarding her the Integrity in Journalism Award.

 Keywords: ISIS, Al Qaeda, journalism, Mideast, terrorism, foreign affairs, Caliphate, Jihad, Arab issues, columnist, faith and religion, Israel, Iran, Iraq, media, military, national security, refugee, podcasts, Pulitzer Prize, Syria, women, war, religion, Yazidis